 Gamma correction controls are helpful for users to make sure they are working in radiometrically linear space (also called 'linear workflow').
-Linear workflow ensures that all of the elements interacting in a scene (light colors, textures and shader colors) correspond linearily with actual amounts of light so that the renderer does proper light computations in a physically accurate way.
-This is needed since light works linearly in the physical world (if you double the amount of photons, the color values are also doubled).
+Linear workflow ensures that all of the elements interacting in a scene (light colors, textures and shader colors) correspond linearly with actual amounts of light so that the renderer does proper light computations in a physically accurate way.
+This is needed since light works linearly in the physical world (if you double the number of photons, the color values are also doubled).

-While all the calculations need to happen in a linear color space, all viewing devices (input and output) will need to be shown in a gamma corrected space (like sRGB gamma).
+While all the calculations need to happen in a linear color space, all viewing devices (input and output) will need to be shown in a gamma-corrected space (like sRGB gamma).

 The main problem when rendering without a proper linear workflow is that lights look overblown and colors look unnatural.
-The artist then tries to adjust their scene's lighting, falloff, colors etc. However this is only possible to a certain extent.
+The artist then tries to adjust their scene's lighting, falloff, colors, etc. However, this is only possible to a certain extent.
 The images below show common mistakes artists make when rendering out images with differing gamma outputs:

-It is recommended that you output rendered images as EXR (linear floating point format) in order to maintain a linear workflow.
+It is recommended that you output rendered images as EXR (linear floating-point format) in order to maintain a linear workflow.

 The rendering pipeline can be broken down into the following steps:

 How to make inputs linearly